 The point is that you need customers for your business, and for that you need leads.

 Are you struggling to generate leads online?
 Then keep on reading, and discover 12 effective ways to generate leads for your business, starting today.

 Think of a topic you can write several emails about.
 Make sure your topic is directly linked to your activities, and that you offer value to your audience in each e-mail.
-If you don’t, your emails are useless and people will stop reading them.
+If you don’t, your emails are useless and people will stop reading them pretty soon.
 Also think about the frequency of the email series you want to send.

 Next, write out each email in your series.
 So: first your confirmation email, then your whole series of emails, and maybe even a ‘thank you’ e-mail afterwards.
 You also need a landing page where people can subscribe.

-An example: we did a summerschool via e-mail some time ago.
+An example: we did a summer school.
 In a series of 10 emails, we shared a tip every day that people could immediately apply in their companies.
 There was always a tool, an interesting link with extra information or something similar.
 The beauty of this is that you can use a lot of content that you already have today, so you don’t need to put a lot of effort in creating new content.

 So how do you get started?

 First of all, choose something valuable that you want to promote, like a calculator, a white paper or a case study.
 Make your offer as valuable and accessible as possible, so that your cost per lead remains low.
 Next, use a clear and simple step-by-step plan to set up your Lead Ad.

 Would you like some inspiration?
 Just Google for examples of successful lead ads.
 You will get lots of details about what is good about each example.
 Then, just apply what you think will work well for your business.